 As a First Tier Entity, you/your organization must provide FWA and general compliance training to all your employees and Downstream Entities assigned to provide administrative and/or health care services for Medicare Plans.
-To comply with this requirement in 2016, you must use the CMS Medicare Parts C & D Fraud, Waste, and Abuse Training and General Compliance Training.
+To comply with this requirement you may use the CMS Medicare Parts C & D Fraud, Waste, and Abuse Training Course January 2019 and Medicare Parts C and D General Compliance Training Course January 2019.

 This applies to all non-agent employees who touch Medicare Advantage or Part D business (administrative staff, IT staff who has access to PHI, clerical staff who process applications, etc.).
 If you do not have any such staff, these requirements would not apply to you.

 This training must be completed within 90 days of initial hire AND at least annually thereafter.